Lawizzy/Lawizzy.github.io/README.md

-An online transport booking website that allows users to be able to reginter for testings
+An online transport booking website that allows users to be able to register for testings